 I took my homemade chandelier cleaner over to the other half of my chandelier and started spraying just like I did with the Sparkle Plenty.
 The results were exactly the same as far as I could tell.

 The one difference I noticed is that the Sparkle Plenty seemed to have something in it to make it a tiny bit thicker.
 It didn't drip off quite as quickly as my homemade chandelier cleaner.
-Something that made it almost a bit glycerin-like, but I don't think it actually contains glycerin.
+It probably has some type of surfactant in it but even skipping that ingredient the homemade cleaner works GREAT.

-Point is, drip dry chandelier cleaner works whether it's store bought (stolen) or made.
+Point is, drip dry chandelier cleaner works way better than I bet you think it would (whether it's store bought or made.)

 How to Spray Clean Your Crystal Chandelier